alkesnaf/nize/README.md

 # nize
-Nize is an organiztional web application built for students.
-This was done as a grou[ prject - members: Al-kesna Foster, Ryan Lacki, Dylan Zinsly, Sam Anderson, Marvin PierrePierre, and Milton Morris
+Nize is an organizational web application built for students.
+This was done as a group project - members: Al-kesna Foster, Ryan Lacki, Dylan Zinsly, Sam Anderson, Marvin Pierre-Pierre, and Milton Morris.